bleunguts/FXTrader/README.md

 ![apcase2](apcase2.JPG)

 Zenon is one of the primary organisers of engineering conferences in Asia Pacific.
 The APCASE was a great success with a lot of academic debates on heuristics and also a great taste of hospitality from the Bali Dynasty Resort organises.
-He is also the programme directory software engineering at University of Technology, Sydney whom I have had the fortune to both study under and work for!
+He is also the programme directory software engineering at University of Technology, Sydney whom I have had the fortune to both be a student and employee of!